 The MEGA-TEC wall-mount unit can be ordered with optional electric reheat dehumidification.
 This feature is indicated by the letter "E" in the 6th character of the model number.
 Electric reheat dehumidification is only available as a factory-installed option that must be ordered with the unit.
 It cannot be installed in the field on an existing unit.
 To verify the dehumidification capability of a unit and/ or disable the dehumidification operation:

 - 1. Press MENU key to go to the Main Menu screen. - 2.
 Press UP or DOWN keys and ENTER key to enter USER password 2000. - 3.
-Press UP or DOWN keys to scroll to System Config; press ENTER key. - Press UP or DOWN keys to scroll to Dehum Config A9 (see Figure 67).
+Press UP or DOWN keys to scroll to System Config; press ENTER key. - Press UP or DOWN keys to scroll to Dehum Config A9 (see Figure 63). - NOTE: Capability on this menu will show the unit's dehumidification capability based on the model number entered into the wall-mount unit's controller.
+This parameter will show either Not Available or Electric Reheat. - 5.
+Press ENTER key to scroll to Enable. - 6.
+Press UP or DOWN keys to change the value from Yes to No.

-FIGURE 67 Electric Reheat Dehumidification
+FIGURE 63 Electric Reheat Dehumidification